Doctors (2000 TV series): Cast and characters

 Alongside the regular cast, Doctors features numerous recurring and guest characters.
-Recurring characters typically have a connection to the regulars, such as Izzie Torres (Bethan Moore), the daughter of Daniel, Eve Haskey (Rachel Bell), the mother of Al, and Hazeem Durrani (Ashraf Ejjbair), the nephew of Ruhma.
-Following a storyline that sees the Mill take over Sutton Vale Surgery, several new recurring characters were introduced: receptionist Rosie Colton (Janice Connolly), trainee doctor Princess Buchanan (Laura White) and nurse prescriber Maeve Ludlow (Clelia Murphy).
+They typically have a connection to the regulars, such as Izzie Torres (Bethan Moore), the daughter of Daniel, Eve Haskey (Rachel Bell), the mother of Al, and Hazeem Durrani (Ashraf Ejjbair), the nephew of Ruhma.
+Following a storyline that sees the Mill take over Sutton Vale Surgery, several new recurring characters were introduced: receptionist Rosie Colton (Janice Connolly), who later became a series regular in September 2024, trainee doctor Princess Buchanan (Laura White) and nurse prescriber Maeve Ludlow (Clelia Murphy).
+2024 also introduced Michelle Walton (Joanna Bending) as a new general practitioner at the Mill, as well as villainous doctor Graham Elton (Alex Avery), both of whom were heavily involved in the final storylines of Doctors.

 Despite also being overseen by the executive production team, producers and directors cast the recurring characters for their own respective stories.
-Doctors also features guest stars in each episode, with examples including Emilia Clarke, Alison Hammond, Ruthie Henshall, Jamelia, Claire King, Joe Pasquale, Eddie Redmayne, Lisa Riley and Sheridan Smith.
+Doctors also features guest stars in each episode, with examples including Leah Bracknell, Emilia Clarke, Alison Hammond, Ruthie Henshall, Jamelia, Claire King, Joe Pasquale, Eddie Redmayne, Lisa Riley and Sheridan Smith.
 With each new block, a noticeboard on the set is updated with photographs of the guest actors for that block.
-Series producer Lloyd estimated that at least 800 guest stars are contracted on the soap per year; owing to the large number of actors who have made a guest appearance, Doctors has gained a reputation for becoming "a British actor's rite of passage".
+Series producer Lloyd estimated that at least 800 guest stars are contracted per year.
+Owing to the large number of actors who have made one or more guest appearances, Doctors gained a reputation for becoming "a British actor's rite of passage".